theoh-io/ROS_Autonomous_Driving/README.md

 # Autonomous Driving Pipeline in ROS

+Open Source Autonomous Driving Pipeline implemented in ROS.
+It is part of EPFL [VITA](https://www.epfl.ch/labs/vita/) Lab project

 <p float="left">
   <img src="./img/ADP.gif" width="400" />
   <img src="./src/control/Images/MR_Loomo_closed_loop.gif" width="400" />
 </p>

+## Description

+We propose a modular pipeline for autonomous systems, which combines Computer Vision algorithms leveraging Deep Learning with classic robust methods for Path Planning, State Estimation and Control tasks.
+Our structure is designed to be general to adapt to different types of mobile robots and also flexible to easily change algorithms in its various independent modules.

+We use [Robot Operating System (ROS)](https://www.ros.org/) and network socket to establish wireless connection between the Server (Computer running the pipeline) and the Client (Mobile Robot).

+For our implementation we use a [Loomo Segway Robot]

 ## User Guide